-Pulse Secure recommends to change the configuration of the server and client to use machine authentication via certificate instead of machine credential method.
+Pulse Secure recommends to change the configuration of the server and client to use machine authentication via certificate instead of the machine credential method.

-This does decrease security of the endpoint, such that it does not encrypt the LSA responses.
+The needed registry key can be added via a registry GPO.Note 2: Making this change does decrease security of the endpoint, such that it does not encrypt the LSA responses.
 Please take careful consideration before modifying the registry.

 The recommended configuration is preferred because it will provide the same level of security and the same end user experience as previously provided, and will not use the deprecated security access methods on the client.

 When doing Machine Authentication via certificate, the endpoint should be set up to authenticate using a realm that uses a certificate authentication server, instead of authenticating against an AD server.
 User Authentication can still take place via a realm that uses AD.

 In the Pulse configuration, the default realm for machine authentication and user authentication can be set so that the endpoint uses the appropriate realms without prompting the end user.

 Setting up the machine auth realm - note, this only describes setting up the machine portion.
 Please refer to the Admin Guide for complete options on setting up machine auth with and without user-auth.

 - Click Users > Pulse Secure > Connections and create or select a connection set.

 - Create or edit a connection.
 For the connection type, select Connect Secure or Policy Secure (L3) for a Layer 3 connection. (unless you are using a PPS and want to use L2 VPN tunnels).